blaze0x0/EDPL/README.md

 Everyone is permitted to copy and distribute verbatim or modified copies of this license document.

-> Emotional Damage Public License
+> Emotionally Damaged Public License
 > TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

 1. Do whatever you want with the original work, just don't be emotionally damaged.